 Question put and agreed to.

-Adjourned accordingly at ten minutes to Eleven o’clock.
+Adjourned accordingly at one minute to Six o’clock.